JustFossa/JustFossa/README.md

 ### Hello there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="25px" width="25px">
 My Name is JustFossa, I'm a Czech web and app developer.
-I started as a javascript developer back in 2019 when I was offered a chance to take over the development of a Discord Bot called Krony.
-I leaped into action and started learning React.JS and MongoDB and Express.
-Today I'm working on lots of different side projects mainly using JavaScript.
+I started as a javascript developer back in 2019.
+Today I'm working on lots of different side projects mainly using JavaScript and Typescript.
-One of my favorite projects is Krony, a Discord bot that has ton and a half of moderation commands.

 <br />

 - 💼 In need of a freelancer?
-[Send me an email](mailto:contact@justfossa.xyz)
+[Send me an email](mailto:justfossa@protonmail.com)
 - 💬 Ask me anything, I'm happy to help